 If you have been asked to Show Good Cause it is because the University is concerned you may not be able to complete your degree.
 They need you to explain to them how you are going to pass all of your subjects in the future.
-With this in mind, if you do not make significant changes to how you approach your studies the University will reasonably assume that you will most likely continue to fail subjects.
+With this in mind, if you do not make significant changes to how you approach your studies, the University will reasonably assume that you will most likely continue to fail subjects.

-Your show cause letter is composed of three main sections – problems and solutions.
+Your show cause letter is composed of two main sections – problems and solutions.
 Write about the entire time you have been studying.
 If you have been asked to Show Good Cause before, you should talk about the problems you faced then, the solutions you proposed then, and why they did not work.
 If there were semesters when you passed all of your subjects, briefly outline what was different at that time.
 Your letter is your formal response to the faculty.
 It is a serious reply to a serious situation.
-Put in some effort to writing the best letter that you can.
-Use the template that we have provided.
-SRC Caseworkers are happy to help by making suggested changes to your draft letter, but we will not write the letter for you.
+Use the template that we have provided and SRC Caseworkers can make suggested changes to your draft letter.

 Outline the things that were difficult for you and which affected your study.
 The University does not need to know every detail of every situation.
 Explain the basics of each problem so they understand what you experienced.
 Explain how the problems you encountered affected your ability to study.
-Some examples include being unable to attend uni, not being able to concentrate in class, being very tired, missing deadlines, etc.
+Some examples include being unable to attend classes, not being able to concentrate in class, being very tired, missing deadlines, etc.

 This is by far the most important part of your letter.
 If you do not have plausible solutions it is likely that you will continue failing.
 Clearly link your solutions to the problems you have faced in the past or may face in the future.
 Saying that a problem has finished is not enough.
 Explain why you would not fail if it were to happen again.
 There are many examples of solutions that are available to students.
 Use whatever you think will best work for you.
 There are some things that every student could benefit from.
-This includes time management (see online module from the Learning Centre), study skills (see workshops and online resources from the Learning Centre), a plan to complete your degree (eg, outline of what subjects you will complete for each remaining semester), and an understanding of the University’s processes (special consideration, discontinue not fail, reduced study load).
+This includes time management (see online module from the Learning Centre), study skills (see workshops and online resources from the Learning Centre), a plan to complete your degree (e.g., outline the Units you will complete for each remaining semester), and an understanding of the University’s processes (special consideration, discontinue not fail, reduced study load).
 You will need to provide proof of these solutions.
 Be clear and specific.
 Avoid general statements (e.g., “I will use the Learning Centre to improve my studies”).
 Be specific, e.g., I am enrolled in the Note Taking workshop on 1st March; or I have completed the Learning Centre’s online time management module.
 Explain why this is helpful, e.g., this will help me to complete essays before the due date, and gain better assessment marks”.

-Chances of Success
+Chances of success

 There is no formula or ratio for calculating show cause success rates.
 Your faculty is not actively seeking to exclude students.
 They consider every individual case on its merits, which is why your letter is so important.

 You must continue attending class.
-If you are successful in your Show Good Cause letter you will continue with the rest of the semester as normal
+If you are successful in your Show Good Cause letter you will continue with the rest of the semester as normal.

 <Your name and SID>